The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Bequia

 Why Bequia?
-Other islands offer longer beaches, flashier resorts and more productive shopping sprees, but none have the backwater appeal of sweet little Bequia (pronounced beck-way), the first of the Grenadines unfurling south of St. Vincent like the tail on a kite.
+Other top Caribbean destinations offer longer beaches, flashier resorts and more productive shopping sprees, but none have the backwater appeal of sweet little Bequia (pronounced beck-way), the first of the Grenadines unfurling south of St. Vincent like the tail on a kite.
 The six-square-mile outpost is blessed by a spindly shape scalloped with sandy coves and favored yachting harbors.
 It feels a bit like the Caribbean that yachties might have encountered in the 1960s — catnip to repeat visitors who endure a long haul to get here, but cherish the island’s simple and distinctly uncommercialized ambiance.

 Don’t Miss: Sailing is in the blood of Bequians.
-Embark on a half-day sail by catamaran to visit cave homes at the eerie Moonhole, visit the old whaling station, and stop off at one of the island’s white-sand coves for a dip and a rum punch.
+Embark on a half-day sail by catamaran to visit cave homes at the eerie Moonhole, visit the old whaling station and stop off at one of the island’s white-sand coves for a dip and a rum punch.

 The Best Beach: Princess Margaret is the prettiest beach, reached by a brisk one-mile hike over the headland or by dingy from the port.
-Or a taxi will drop you at less-visited Lower Bay, where ramshackle bars take care of guests with beach chairs, West Indian chicken or goat roti, and tree swings.
+Or a taxi will drop you at less-visited Lower Bay, where ramshackle bars take care of guests with beach chairs, West Indian chicken or goat roti and tree swings.

 Independent Meanderings: It’s a short ride over to Spring Bay, where you can take an informal tour of Firefly Plantation through orchards and a grove of sugar cane.
 The Sunday curry lunch is renowned.